-As many people will know, yoga is an ancient form of exercise that focuses on breathing, flexibility, and strength to boost both mental and physical well being.
+On 21 June the world celebrates the International Day of Yoga.
+As many people know, yoga is an ancient form of exercise that focuses on breathing, flexibility, and strength to boost both mental and physical well being.
 The practice originated in India around 5,000 years ago but is now popular all over the world, including in hospitals, schools, health clubs, and leisure centres.
 This blog post reveals everything you need to know about yoga, including the key health benefits.

 Why is yoga so good for you?